2023 March - April ( 4 weeks )

 Elizabeth (Lizzie) Sokolich

-Figma, Procreate, Notion
+Figma, Figjam, Procreate, Notion

 User research, wireframing, prototyping, user testing, interface design, illustration